-However, if you notice that you have to press hand to activate the braking system or their grinding noises whenever you apply brakes then it is time to have your system checked.
+However, if you notice that you must press hard to activate the braking system or their grinding noises whenever you apply brakes, then it is time to have your system checked.

 The brake pads and rotors take a while before wearing out.
 However, this is subject to driving styles.
-If you are a fast driver who brakes hard then expect your brake pads and rotors to wear out ahead of the recommended time.
-It is prudent that you learn how brake rotors work before we can tell you when to change them.
+If you are a fast driver who brakes hard, expect your brake pads and rotors to wear out ahead of the recommended time.
+You should learn how brake rotors work before we can tell you when to change them.

 How brake rotors work